xinaam/sdk-sample-android/README.md

 ## Getting Started

 The entry point to the SDK is through the `init` function that gets called with a valid partner code, a callback based Mzaalo interface object, and an identifier for the environment type(STAGING or PRODUCTION).
+Call this function in the `onCreate` function of your Application class.

     MzaaloRewards.init(context, "YOUR_PARTNER_CODE", initListener, MzaaloEnvironment.XXXX)